 Our Corporate Governance Committee directly oversees the development and implementation of these policies and initiatives and engages with management to evaluate our environmental and sustainability goals and metrics.
 In 2021, we established the EMCOR Group, Inc. Sustainability Task Force, a cross-functional leadership peer group established to explore, develop, and refine strategies and best practices to meet and track EMCOR's sustainability goals, including targeted reduction of greenhouse gas ("GhG") emissions both within our operations and for our customers.
-The mission of the Sustainability Task Force is to assist our Board in establishing these goals, including science-based GhG emissions reduction targets, to develop, share and report on the most effective ways to meet those goals, and collect data to track our progress towards meeting them.
-The Sustainability Task Force is comprised of a diverse team of leaders in our operations, procurement, safety, and compliance functions, including employees who assist our customers in reducing their own carbon emissions.
+The mission of the Sustainability Task Force is to assist our Board in establishing these goals, to develop, share and report on the most effective ways to meet those goals, and collect data to track our progress towards meeting them.
+The Sustainability Task Force is comprised of our ESG Manager and a diverse team of leaders in our operations, procurement, safety, and compliance functions, including employees who assist our customers in reducing their own carbon emissions.
 Through a steering committee (the "Sustainability Steering Committee"), the Sustainability Task Force provides the Corporate Governance Committee and the Board with periodic reports on its work and progress.
-The Sustainability Steering Committee includes senior executives, including our Executive Vice President and Chief Financial Officer, Executive Vice President - Shared Services, Executive Vice President and General Counsel, Senior Vice President and Chief Accounting Officer, and Vice President for Safety, Quality, and Productivity.
+The Sustainability Steering Committee includes senior executives, including our General Counsel, Chief Financial Officer, and Vice President for Safety, Quality, and Productivity.